Authentic Aloo Keema (Mincemeat and Potato Curry)

 • Take your time to fry up the mince in oil and don’t skimp on the oil.
 Fry the meat along with spices.
 You can always skim the oil once the dish is ready.

 • Keema (Mince) forms clumps while cooking.
-Use spoon to break Keema down.
+Use spoon to break it down.

-WHAT TO SERVE WITH ALOO KEEMA (Mince and Potato curry)
+WHAT TO SERVE WITH ALOO KEEMA (Mincemeat and Potato curry)

 Chapli Kebabs